vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 Tiles
 =====

-When creating a device type, you define how it will appear for the user on their "Things" screen.
+When creating a device handler, you define how it will appear for the user on their "Things" screen.
 This is done by configuring different tiles.

 Tiles are rendered using a grid system that has three columns and unlimited rows.
 If you look in your "Things" view in the mobile app, those are tiles: